dddiaz/dddiaz.com/content/post/goals-2021-q1-checkin/index.md

 ## Conclusion
 Well these are my goals for 2021.
 I feel like I am making good progress, and I am looking forward to making more headway on them as the year goes on.
 The purpose is not to check off every goal, but when I am wondering what I should be doing, I like to look at this board as a reminder for what I want to be prioritizing.
+I also think it goes without saying, but I will reiterate it here, this year has been incredibly difficult for others, so I count myself fortunate to be able to focus on these parts of my life when so many have not had the luxury.

+If you made it this far, let me know what you think!
+Do you have goals like mine?
+Are you working on closing your activivy rings, maybe we should share our apple watch activity!